shmul/mule/README.md

 - Queries are proxied through Ngins directly to mule.

-Sample nginx configuration is provided in `nginx.mule.conf.sample`.
+Sample Nginx configuration is provided in `Nginx.mule.conf.sample`.
 In this sample the URL routes are:
 - For accessing the mule API, including file submission `http://muleserver/mule/api/`.
 - For accessing the *muleview* application `http://muleserver/mule/`.
 - For accessing the *scent* application `http://muleserver/scent/`.